Arial-Controlite/ControLite/readme.md

   - You can design your own pattern by writing a tiny function f: time -> \[speed0, speed1\].
   - We recommend using code instead of drawing lines to make your pattern more coherent and accurate.
 - Alarm clock (auto on):
   - The idea comes from Magic Motion app, which can set a time to start your _gadgets_.
+However, on the original app, you cannot switch to other modes or you have to reset your alarm afterwards.
-  - However, you cannot switch to other modes or you have to reset your alarm afterwards.
+  - On Controlite, you can continue playing.
 - Lock (developing):
   - You cannot stop your _gadgets_ before the time is up, enjoy!

 ... and more on the way.